 10. Sunset at the Elevador de Santa Justa (Santa Justa Lift)

-Don’t miss out on a specialty drink at the little bar “Paradoxo.”
-You keep the mug, too.
+You have to try a pastel-de-nata-inspired cocktail or a glass of wine while you wait in line for the Santa Justa Lift!
+Donโt miss out on a specialty drink at the little bar โParadoxo.โ You keep the mug, too.
 How cute!

-11. Relax, Wine, and Dine at Terraços do Carmo
+11. Relax, Wine, and Dine at Terraรงos do Carmo

-After you’ve taken in one of Lisbon’s magnificent sunsets, walk across the bridge and down the stairs to the right, you’ll happen upon the Terraços do Carmo (Carmo Terraces) in Chiado!
+After you’ve taken in one of Lisbonโs magnificent sunsets at the top of the Santa Justa Lift, walk across the bridge and down the stairs to the right to reach the Terraรงos do Carmo (Carmo Terraces) in Chiado.
+This hidden gem was one of my favorite finds in Lisbon, Portugal!

-These three terraces were built after the 1988 fire, and offer beautiful views of Rossio Square and St. George’s Castle.
-The lower terrace has lounge chairs for relaxation – from there, watch nighttime in Lisbon come to life!
+These special terraces were built after the 1988 fire, and offer beautiful views of Rossio Square and St. Georgeโs Castle.
+The lower terrace has lounge chairs for relaxation – the perfect spot to watch nighttime in Lisbon come to life!
 Sometimes, they host movie nights on a projector here, too!
 Check here for the schedule.

-Just above is Carmo Rooftop, restaurant, bar, and event space set between the Santa Justa Lift and the Covento do Carmo (Carmo Convent).
-A one-of-a-kind location to enjoy a cocktail, tapas, and night of dancing!
-We’ll explore more of Chiado on Day 3 of your three days in Lisbon.
+Just above is Carmo Rooftop, restaurant, bar, and event space set between the Santa Justa Lift and the Convento do Carmo (Carmo Convent).
+A one-of-a-kind location to enjoy a cocktail, tapas, and a night of dancing!
+Weโll explore more of Chiado on Day 3 of your three days in Lisbon.

 P.S.
-Find all of my top café, restaurant, and bar recommendations toward the bottom of this 3 Days in Lisbon Itinerary!
+Find all of my top cafรฉ, restaurant, and bar recommendations toward the bottom of this 3 Days in Lisbon Itinerary!

 Day 2 of 3 Days in Lisbon